 When it comes to getting a taxi in Romania, things can work out without a problem or turn out into a scam really fast.
 In today’s article, I will share with a complete guide to taxis in Romania and what to do in order to pay a fair price and not get scammed.

 When they were halfway there, the driver told him: “You know what, the ride will be 50 Euros, I didn’t do the math right when we first talked.”

-Most of the taxi drivers won’t drive you around for tens of minutes just to increase their pay, profiting from the fact that you don’t know the area.
+Most of the taxi drivers won’t drive you around for tens of minutes just to increase their rates, profiting from the fact that you don’t know the area.

 But there are some that do this and since it’s better to be prepared than sorry, here is how to make sure you won’t get scammed by a taxi driver in Romania – and especially Bucharest which seems to be the worst place in the country for getting a taxi: